ECONOMIC DEVELOPMENT

 ECONOMIC RESILIENCE

 A region’s ability to prevent, have foresight for and weather an economic disruption is a pathway to regional economic resilience.
-Economic resilience is defined by the EDA as:
+Economic resilience is defined by the EDA as the ability to recover quickly from a shock, the ability to withstand a shock, and the ability to avoid a shock all together.

 STEADY-STATE INITIATIVES